Mozhgan0rujlu/Chromatin-Folding/README.md

 - Computation of A/B compartment scores
 - Implemented using the [**Higashi**](https://github.com/ma-compbio/Higashi) framework

-### Simulations and Energy Landscape
+### Sampling and Energy Landscape
 - Computation of chromatin energy states
 - Dimensionality reduction using MDS and diffusion maps
 - Construction of AMI and MOC similarity matrices
-- Simulation of cell fate decision-making using Monte Carlo methods
+- Sampling of cell fate decision-making using Monte Carlo methods